CubbyTeam/CubbyConnect/README.md

 ## Features

-- fast UDP connection
+- Fast UDP connection
-- secure TCP connection using TLS
+- Secure TCP connection using TLS
-- transfers data using protobuf
+- Transfers data using protobuf
-- pinging for heartbeat
+- Pinging for heartbeat
-- reconnection when internet is temporary disabled (in client)
+- Reconnection when internet is temporary disabled (in client)
-- functional API that can be called in server & client
+- Functional API that can be called in server & client
-- connection to credential server for authentication
+- Connection to credential server for authentication
-- version matching for compatability
+- Version matching for compatability
-- beautiful logging support
+- Beautiful logging support